Muon: Muon radiography and tomography

 Since muons are much more deeply penetrating than X-rays or gamma rays, muon imaging can be used with much thicker material or, with cosmic ray sources, larger objects.
 One example is commercial muon tomography used to image entire cargo containers to detect shielded nuclear material, as well as explosives or other contraband.

 The technique of muon transmission radiography based on cosmic ray sources was first used in the 1950s to measure the depth of the overburden of a tunnel in Australia and in the 1960s to search for possible hidden chambers in the Pyramid of Chephren in Giza.
 In 2017, the discovery of a large void (with a length of 30 metres minimum) by observation of cosmic-ray muons was reported.

 In 2003, the scientists at Los Alamos National Laboratory developed a new imaging technique: muon scattering tomography.
 With muon scattering tomography, both incoming and outgoing trajectories for each particle are reconstructed, such as with sealed aluminum drift tubes.
 Since the development of this technique, several companies have started to use it.

 In August 2014, Decision Sciences International Corporation announced it had been awarded a contract by Toshiba for use of its muon tracking detectors in reclaiming the Fukushima nuclear complex.
-The Fukushima Daiichi Tracker (FDT) was proposed to make a few months of muon measurements to show the distribution of the reactor cores.
+The Fukushima Daiichi Tracker was proposed to make a few months of muon measurements to show the distribution of the reactor cores.
 In December 2014, Tepco reported that they would be using two different muon imaging techniques at Fukushima, "muon scanning method" on Unit 1 (the most badly damaged, where the fuel may have left the reactor vessel) and "muon scattering method" on Unit 2.
-The International Research Institute for Nuclear Decommissioning IRID in Japan and the High Energy Accelerator Research Organization KEK call the method they developed for Unit 1 the "muon permeation method"; 1,200 optical fibers for wavelength conversion light up when muons come into contact with them.
+The International Research Institute for Nuclear Decommissioning IRID in Japan and the High Energy Accelerator Research Organization KEK call the method they developed for Unit 1 the "muon permeation method"; 1200 optical fibers for wavelength conversion light up when muons come into contact with them.
 After a month of data collection, it is hoped to reveal the location and amount of fuel debris still inside the reactor.
 The measurements began in February 2015.